eth0net/AnimalHemogen/README.md

 - Added support for bloodfeeding directly from animals
 - Extra bloodfeeder precept for Ideology DLC (if present)
 - Support for Hemogen Extractor and TastyHemo (if present)
+- Animal variant for Buildable Blood Torches (if present)

 ## Future Plans